Clicker 7 research - Angus Council

 Feedback from both teachers and

 This study was overseen by Katrina Hands, an Assistive Technology Teacher for Angus Council.
 You can read her report in full here.

-Katrina has been working as a special education teacher for 12 years and also has experience with teaching all elementary school grades.
+Katrina has been working as an ASN teacher for 12 years and also has experience of teaching in all stages of the primary school.
 Additionally, she has a computing background, having worked in the School of Computing at the University of Dundee.
-While her main focus is using assistive technology to help students with special needs, some software, in particular Clicker 7 and the Clicker Apps, are proving beneficial for students of all ages and abilities within the elementary school setting.
+Whilst her main focus is using assistive technology to help pupils with additional support needs, some software, in particular Clicker 7 and the Clicker Apps, are proving beneficial for pupils of all ages and abilities within the primary school setting.